Mondly Review: Offers Innovative Technology But Won’t Get You All the Way to Fluency

 Mondly Kids

-If you have children who want to learn a language or need a supplement to their language studies, Mondly Kids has got you covered.
+If you have children who want to learn a language, Mondly Kids has got you covered.
 It’s an adorable app filled with beautiful illustrations and cool sounds that will keep the little ones entertained and engaged.

 The learning pathway guides children through themed landscapes and pictures corresponding to the topics.
 The learning pathway here is straightforward to give kids more guidance and structure in their language acquisition.